monmima/main-aide-memoire/js/README.md

 - copy an old one (with a map loop, etc.)

 * creating a new one with "const badArr = new Array()" is a bad practice

 ___

-Varia JS: What is the output?

-console.log(0.2 + 0.1)

-Answer:

-0.30000000000000004

-One thing that can be done to solve this issues is: console.log((0.2 + 0.1).toFixed(2))

-Another possibility is to validate with a server-side language.

-___